-For the church to be the greatest and fullest expression of Jesus, there is not one-style-fits-all.
+For the church to be the greatest and fullest expression of Jesus, there is no one-style-fits-all.

 I have some convictions about online church, namely these two:

 Smartphones, Amazon, and social media aren’t going away.
 Not having any online answer will make you more like Blockbuster in a Netflix world.
 I’d rather be putting more energy, time, staff, and budget into being on the innovative side of this than playing defense and hoping that things go back to the broken way that they were.
 If you are married to your methods, you could soon be divorced from having a church.
-The strategy of your church can, and likely, should change over time.
+The strategy of your church can and likely, should change over time.

 We need churches that thrive in worship.
 We need churches that thrive in outreach.
-We need churches that thrives in preaching.
+We need churches that thrive in preaching.
 We need churches that thrive in women’s ministry.
 We need churches that thrive in men’s ministry.
 We need churches that thrive in student ministry.
 We need churches that thrive in children’s ministry.
 We need online church.
 We need online worship.
 We need in-person church.
 We need in-person worship.

 We.
 Need.
 Them.
 All.

 Estimates are anywhere between 30-50%.
-The generation that I have personally seen most affected are the families with young children.
-Not only does this mean that the amount of “unchurched” has never been as high as it is right now, but also the future of the church (youth and children) is in great jeopardy.
+I have personally seen the most affected generation are the families with young children.
+Not only does this mean that the amount of “unchurched” has never been as high as it is right now, but the future of the church (youth and children) is also in great jeopardy.

 I know enough pastors to know that, based on the above assumptions, it’s not our goal to “steal sheep” from another church.
 Yet, this is the narrative often said of those whose churches are growing.
-Pastors, if you are playing offense reject that label and keep chasing the lost sheep and employing the unique strategy that God has given to your church.
+Pastors, if you are playing offense, reject that label and keep chasing the lost sheep and employing the unique strategy that God has given to your church.

-I love the way that Peter says in 1 Peter 4:10: “As each has received a gift, use it to serve one another, as good stewards of God’s varied grace.”
+I love the way Peter says in 1 Peter 4:10: “As each has received a gift, use it to serve one another, as good stewards of God’s varied grace.”

 Being a pastor is about stewarding your unique skills and talents, the gifts and resources of those in your church, and also the needs of those in your community.

-Because of these things no church will look the same.
+Because of these things, no church will look the same.
 Stop apologizing for the size, style, and strategy of your church.
 When God looks down on you, He says, “Well done, my good and faithful servant.”